DataBora/elusion/README.md

 ![Elusion Logo](images/elusion.png)

-Elusion is a high-performance DataFrame library, for in-memory data formats (.csv, .json, .parquet).
+Elusion is a high-performance DataFrame library, for in-memory data formats (.csv, .json, .parquet, DELTA).
 Built on top of DataFusion SQL query engine, for managing and querying data using a DataFrame-like interface.
 Designed for developers who need a powerful abstraction over data transformations, Elusion simplifies complex operations such as filtering, joining, aggregating, and more with an intuitive, chainable API.

-SQL API is fully supported out of the gate, for writing Raw SQL Queries on in-memory data formats (.csv, .json).
+SQL API is fully supported out of the gate, for writing Raw SQL Queries on in-memory data formats (.csv, .json, .parquet, DELTA).

 # Motivation